Ninefigurelegend/letsride/docs/Firebase Schema.md

 **Key Security Features:**
 - Users can only read/write their own profile data
+- Friends can view each other's friends list (for stats display)
 - Event visibility is enforced (public, friends-only, invite-only)
 - Users can join/leave events without being the owner
 - Friend relationships are protected and bidirectional